When do babies crawl? Continue reading to find out along with ways you can help your baby learn to crawl and support their development.

-- Classic crawling is the traditional baby crawling on her hands and knees, where one arm moves forward with the opposite knee.
+- Classic crawling is the traditional baby crawling on their hands and knees, where one arm moves forward with the opposite knee.

-- Bear crawling – similar to the classic crawl, but with the baby “crawling” on her hands and feet instead of hands and knees.
+- Bear crawling – similar to the classic crawl, but with the baby “crawling” on their hands and feet instead of hands and knees.

-- Belly crawl or army crawl – Your baby moves forward using her arms, but her belly doesn’t leave the floor.
+- Belly crawl or army crawl – Your baby moves forward using their arms, but their belly doesn’t leave the floor.

 - Bottom scooching – Some babies learn to move around on their bum while using their arms to propel forward.